 Lessons of the Spanish Revolution: 1936–1939

 Publisher: PM Press/Freedom Press

-But in seeking to solve these problems, the anarchists and revolutionary syndicalists were also confronted with other questions which were fundamental to the whole theoretical and moral bases of their organisation.
+But in seeking to solve these problems, the anarchists and revolutionary syndicalists were also confronted with other fundamental questions.
 Could they collaborate with political parties and reformist unions?
 Given the circumstances, was one form of government to be supported against another?
-Should the revolutionary impetus of the first days of resistance be halted in the interests of the armed struggle against Franco or be allowed to develop as far as the workers were able and prepared to take it?
+Should the revolutionary impetus of the first days of resistance be halted in the interests of the armed struggle against Franco or be allowed to develop as far as the workers were prepared to take it?
 Was the situation such that the social revolution could triumph and, if not, what was to be the role of the revolutionary workers?

 Originally written as a series of weekly articles in the 1950s and expanded, republished, and translated into many languages over the years, Vernon Richards’s analysis remains essential reading for all those interested in revolutionary praxis.

 “The revolution that accompanied the outbreak of the Spanish Civil War was a high point in the history of working-class creativity, internationalism and self-activity.
 If it is to be a resource for present and future struggles, we must assess the strengths and weaknesses of the movement that propelled it.
 In this regard, the early endeavours of Vernon Richards remain indispensable.”